AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/screens.md

 The entrance display is day-parted, and will just change the first image from morning to afternoon.
 On each pass of the sequence it will also advertise a different special coffee preparation, using a metered embedded sequence to play a different item each time.

-The last image on the entrance channels is also targeted (i.e. dynamically changed) based on outside temperature, which can be simulated as described in the [Create Simulated Data Source](#data-source) section.
+The last image on the entrance channels is also targeted (that is, dynamically changed) based on outside temperature, which can be simulated as described in the [Create Simulated Data Source](#data-source) section.

 ## Deploy a Demo Screens Project {#deploy-project}